 AD.3 Processing of opaque device identifiers

+All APs in an ESS use the same tweak length for all opaque device identifiers which are generated and parsed.

 APs that receive opaque device identifiers using the procedures described in 12.2.11 (Changing MAC Address), pass the opaque device identifier to AES-SIV with key k.
 If AES-SIV returns FAIL, the protocol using the opaque device identifier fails.
-If AES-SIV returns a plaintext, the (static-length) tweak is removed and the next octet is inspected to determine how many additional octets are removed to recover the original identifier, id.
+If AES-SIV returns a plaintext, the (known-length) tweak is removed and the next octet, the pad length, is inspected to determine how many additional octets are removed to recover the original identifier, id.
 This identifier is checked to ensure that the non-AP STA’s identity uses the current opaque identity that was received.
 If so, the unwrapped identity is passed up to the protocol using the scheme with an indication of success.

 References: